Want a Weed-Free Garden? Here’s How to Weed a Garden but Not Spend Hours Doing it!

 - Weed suppression quickly declines.

-- You can’t garden with it.
+- And you can’t garden with it.

 2. Don’t water them